TheIoTLearningInitiative/CodeLabs/Hochob/documentation/Hochob.md

 ## Robot

 - Acknowledge termination Service Sound Speech Synthetizer by publishing __1__ through topic __amikoo/sound/speechsynthetizer__
-- Implement Service Sound to play sounds by subscribing to topic __amikoo/sound/play__ with message of the sound e.g. IntelBong
+- Implement Service Sound to play sounds by subscribing to topic __amikoo/sound/play__ with message of the sound e.g. IntelBong IntelBongAd
 - Implement Service Traidition to play sounds by subscribing to topic __amikoo/tradition/halloween__
 - Implement Service Camera to take pictures by subscribing to topic __amikoo/camera/picture__